co-cart/co-cart/readme.txt

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.0.16 - 15th November, 2021 =

+* Fixed: Loading of RTL stylesheet if SCRIPT_DEBUG is not enabled.
+* Fixed: Can no longer remove item by updating quantity to zero.
+* Fixed: Returning error responses when updating an item fails.
+* Tested: ✔️ Compatible with WooCommerce v5.9

 = v3.0.15 - 8th November, 2021 =

 * Added: Recommended requirements to the installation section of the readme.txt file.